barrier15300/TaikoManyGimmicks/README.md

 # TaikoManyGimmicks
-this is a taiko simulator, implement too many Gimmicks.
+this is a taiko simulator, implement Gimmick too many.

 # How to Build
 requiement